awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-notification.md

    For information about the event types, see [AWS Elemental MediaPackage Events](cloudwatch-events-example.md)\.
 **Example**

-   The following example rule creates notifications for both events with both detail\-types\.
+   The following example rule creates notifications for all events on all detail\-types\.

    ```
    {